What is an Aerial Adventure Park? Are there rides?

 What are the days and hours of operation?

-- Fall Season: September 9th – October 29th: Open Weekends & Columbus Day: Monday, October 9th.
+- Fall Season: September 14th – October 14th: Open weekends only.

 During normal operating hours, the park is open from 10:00am to 5:30pm, weather permitting.
 Ticket sales end at 3pm each day.
 The Park opens at 9am for Groups only.